Remi-Coulom/joedb/doc/source/concurrency.rst

 .. _local_and_remote_concurrency:

+..
+   TODO: ascinema animation of asynchronous backup

 Combining Local and Remote Concurrency
 --------------------------------------

-A client is made of two parts: the local part (stored in a file), and the connection part.
+A client is made of two parts: the file, and the connection.
 A client can handle concurrency for both parts simultaneously.
 That is to say, it is possible for two different clients running on the same machine to share a connection to the same remote server, and also share the same local file.

+..
+   TODO: ascinema animation of synchronous backup